 A fact is 1+1 = 2.
 That’s true.
 But a good story is 1+1 = 3.
 That’s power.

 As George Packer puts it, “most durable narratives are not the ones that stand up best to fact-checking.
 They’re the ones that address our deepest needs and desires.”

-Besides religions and ideologies, commercial firms also rely on fictions.
+Besides religions and ideologies, commercial firms also rely on fiction.
 Branding often involves retelling the same fictional story again and again, until people become convinced it is the truth.
-McDonald, Kentucky Fried Chickens, Coca-Cola, for instance, spends billions of dollars each year linking its fast food and sugary drink with happy and healthy young people frolicking in a park.
+McDonald’s, Kentucky Fried Chicken, and Coca-Cola, for instance, spends billions of dollars each year linking their fast food and sugary drink with happy and healthy young people frolicking in a park.
 It doesn’t regale you with pictures of overweight diabetes patients in the hospital on an IV drip.

 The Science of Storytelling